russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Your brain needs the right fuel to perform at its best.
 Foods and healthy snacks rich in omega-3 fatty acids, antioxidants, and fiber have been shown to boost brain health and concentration.
 Here are some brain-boosting foods to add to your diet:

-Dark chocolate: Contains flavonoids, caffeine, and antioxidants.
-It promotes brain plasticity and is helpful for learning and memory.
+• Dark chocolate: Contains flavonoids, caffeine, and antioxidants.
+It promotes brain plasticity and supports learning and memory.

 Does this mean you can't have a takeaway occasionally?
 Of course not.
 It just means that you should eat everything in moderation, ensuring that you get plenty of healthy fruits and vegetables in your daily diet.
 Additionally, make sure you drink plenty of water to stay hydrated.
 Keeping a refillable water bottle beside you is a great way to remind yourself to keep drinking.

-In 'How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease,' Michael Greger gives fascinating insights into nutrition and how it can help prevent certain illnesses, many of which affect focus.
+In 'How Not to Die,' Michael Greger gives fascinating insights into nutrition and how it can help prevent certain illnesses, many of which affect focus.

 "The best way to minimize your exposure to industrial toxins may be to eat as low as possible on the food chain, a plant-based diet."

-The place you choose to do your studying and hard work is very important.
-A cluttered, stressful workspace, full of distractions, will slow you down and cause you to procrastinate.
+The place you choose to study and do your hard work is very important.
+A cluttered, stressful workspace full of distractions will slow you down and make you procrastinate.
 However, a well-designed, organized spot will have the opposite effect.

 Here are a few tips to optimize your study space:

-Choose a quiet spot: To minimize distractions and enhance focus, choose a quiet area dedicated solely to studying.
+• Choose a quiet spot: To minimize distractions and enhance focus, choose a dedicated study area.

-8 techniques to stay focused on your school work
+Eight techniques to stay focused on your school work (2026)

 Now that you know how optimal focus can help you hit deadlines and avoid procrastination, let's talk about some useful techniques for staying focused no matter what work you need to do.